wsder31/mechanical_scraper/README.md

 # Mechanical Scraper
 > Mechanical Scraper - Easy to Web Scraping
+> Make simple repetitive tasks convenient when developing a web scraping program.

 ## Generating Code for HTTP Request
 > Just copy and paste the http message obtained through tools such as Fiddler to automatically generate a request code.